MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### SaveAudioAssetToRobot
 Saves an audio file to Misty.
-Maximum size is 2 MB.
+Maximum size is 3 MB.

 Arguments:
 * FilenameWithoutPath (string) - Name of the audio file to upload.
-This command accepts all audio format types, however Misty currently cannot play ogg files.
+This command accepts all audio format types, however Misty currently cannot play OGG files.
 * DataAsByteArrayString (string) - The audio data, passed as a String containing a byte array.
 * ImmediatelyApply (boolean) - True or False.
 Specifies whether Misty immediately plays the uploaded audio file.
 * OverwriteExisting (boolean) - True or False.
 Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.